For a printable PDF version, click here.

 By creating a home where love, care and growth in the faith flourish among family members, married couples reflect the life of the Church in the world.
+Indeed, as Pope Francis says powerfully, “the Church, in order to fully understand her mystery, looks to the Christian family, which manifests her in a real way” (Amoris Laetitia, no. 67).
 In the family, parents teach their children how to pray, how to embrace God’s loving commandments, and how to grow in virtue and holiness.
 The Christian family that celebrates the sacraments, especially the Eucharist, establishes a reciprocal relationship between the family and the entire Body of Christ that is the Church.

 Whenever he heard an ambulance siren, he offered a prayer for those involved in the accident or medical emergency.
 When the family pet passed away, she took care to bury it lovingly in the garden.
 Their Catholic faith was evident in the artwork on the walls and in the simple prayers offered at table and at bedtime.
 They celebrated the anniversary of their child’s baptism with ice cream sundaes, and always managed to pull together a group of neighbors for Christmas caroling.
 Their children saw and treasured these rituals of family life.

 (Choose one or more of the following questions to reflect on by yourself and/or with your spouse)

 (1) What does your family do that brings you together?

 (2) What opportunities for passing on your faith are uniquely present in family life (that don’t usually happen at church)?

 (3) In your home, identify some reminders of God’s presence.
 What can you add to or change about your home to increase your awareness of God in your daily life?